AxelTob/reCAPTCHAWhisper/README.md

 ## Configuration
 - Ensure the OpenAI API key is correctly set in the script.
 - Modify the target URL as needed within the script.
+- Change TITLE if you have another browser language.

 ## Disclaimer
 This script is for educational purposes only.
 Automated CAPTCHA solving may violate the Terms of Service of some websites.
 Use responsibly.